 It would be best if you were patient with rhinoplasty swelling, as it takes time for the body to restore the damaged tissues, vessels, and nerves.
 But you can eliminate nose job inflammation by keeping your head higher than your shoulder when sleeping, icing the operated area, and maintaining a healthy lifestyle.

 3) Does massaging help with swelling after rhinoplasty?

 Once the nonabsorbable sutures are removed from the nose, you can massage your operated area to help the swelling subside faster and improve your nose's shape.
 The nasal massage should be done gently and circularly around the nose.

 The best diet after rhinoplasty is the Mediterranean one, which consists of a balanced amount of protein and carbohydrates.
-Also, drinking six glasses of water help your body minimize the swelling faster.
+Also, drinking six glasses of water helps your body minimize the swelling after rhinoplasty faster.

 5) How to reduce eye swelling after rhinoplasty?

 Swelling and bruising around the eyes and forehead are normal and quite common after the nose job.
 Usually, the inflammation subsides within 10 days, but you can speed up the healing process by putting cold compress and gel bags on your eyes.
 When using ice packs, be careful not to hurt your nose.